 So, what do the letter and numbers mean?
 "The purpose is to find, or spy, something on the road or alongside the road that starts with the letter I just read out.
 The number stands for the point value one can achieve.
 I have the kids play to a certain point value, say 15 or 20 points.
 The first one getting to that point value wins a prize," says Rood.

 Driving can be downright painful if your family plays Punch Buggy.
 But this kinder, gentler cousin of that game is plenty of fun too.
-"The goal is to see a Jeep first (only traditional Wrangler styles count) and yell out "JEEP!"
+"The goal is to see a pick-up truck first and yell out "Pick-up!"
 Obviously, the goal is to be first and to count the most.
 We like it because it keeps the kids engaged and it teaches basic counting and rules (including honesty)," says Mike Grant.

 Now, it's time to hit the road!